-In this paper, we find that Indonesia is indeed on a positive long-term trajectory with regards to producing skilled individuals.
-However, the trajectory is not sufficiently steep to achieve significant improvements in the medium term.
+In this paper, we find that Indonesia is indeed on a positive long-term trajectory to producing skilled individuals, however, the trajectory is not sufficiently steep to achieve significant improvements in the medium term.
 Making simple out-of-sample projections using Indonesia's performance in PISA mathematics and reading from 2003 to 2015, we find that the country would only reach the global 75th percentile with regards to mathematics and reading skills in 2060.
-Given that Indonesia essentially doubled its public investment in education in this era, we observe that the returns to these increased investment has been very small.
+Given that Indonesia essentially doubled its public investment in education in this era, we observe that the returns from this increased investment have been very small.

-Increasing the slope of mathematics and reading skills requires either a significantly more investment, or better returns on the investment.
-Indonesia does not have much room for the former, so it has to do the latter.
-We find that the education system must increase its productivity by 180 per cent in mathematics and 250 per cent in reading in order to have a globally competitive workforce by 2030, as opposed to 2060.
+Accelerating the level of mathematics and reading skills requires either significantly more investment, or better returns on the existing investment.
+Indonesia does not have much room for the former, so it has to focus on the latter.
+We find that the education system must increase its productivity by 178% in mathematics and 248% in reading in order to have a globally competitive workforce by 2030, as opposed to 2060.

 From our review of the central government's major education policies, we find that they are indeed quite expensive.
-The two most expensive policies, Teacher Certification and School Operational Assistance, have a combined cost that use up almost all of the public education allocation.
-These two policies, however, have no discernible effects on improving student learning outcomes.
-The main reason, as de Ree et al. (2017) and World Bank (2015) suspect, is because of lack of accountability.
+The two most expensive policies, Teacher Certification and BOS, have a combined cost that uses up almost all of the public education allocation.
+These two policies, however, have had no discernible effect on improving student learning outcomes.
+The main reason, as de Ree et al. (2017) and the World Bank (2015) suspected, is because of a lack of accountability.
 These programs are essentially unconditional transfers to teachers and schools.

-Given that it would be virtually impossible to roll back these programs without suffering significant political costs, we recommend that the government add accountability measures to these policies, and also to all other education policies, that focus on learning as the ultimate performance indicator.
-In fact, we believe that the teacher certification and school operational assistance programs should be urgently reformed to incorporate such measures, whether by Joko Widodo or a different president, in 2019.
-Fundamentally, the government needs to start putting conditions that must be achieved before teachers and schools continue to receive these transfers, and one of those conditions must be observable progress in student learning outcomes that is commensurate with the cost of these policies.
+Given that it would be virtually impossible to roll back these programs without suffering significant political costs, we recommend that the government add accountability measures to these policies and to all other education policies that focus on learning as the ultimate performance indicator.
+In fact, we believe that the teacher certification and BOS programs should be urgently reformed to incorporate such measures in 2019.
+Fundamentally, the government needs to set preconditions that must be achieved before teachers and schools receive these transfers.
+One of these preconditions must be observable progress in student learning outcomes that is commensurate with the cost of these policies.
 Without such accountability measures, Indonesia has little chance to be globally competitive anytime soon.